AVS-Memer/Calulator/README.md

 # *
 Multiplies 2 numbers
 # /
-Divides 2 numbers
+Divides 2 numbers, asks if the answer should have remainder or decimal
 # %
 Finds one number percent of the other number
 # ^
 Raises a number to the power of another number
 # R
-Divides 2 numbers with a remainder
+Rounds a number to the nearest multiple of another number

 # 1 Number Operations:
 # ++